 BBC Radio Leicester

 BBC Radio Leicester was England's first local radio station and now it's based at one of the country's most modern and up-to-date broadcasting centres.
 It's not only the home of local radio for Leicestershire but also the BBC Asian Network's newsgathering facility and the BBC's online and regional television units for the area.
-You're welcome to pop in and watch the broadcasters at work, and visit the BBC Leicester Shop.
+You're welcome to pop in and watch the broadcasters at work.
 The Centre is open to the public from 9.00 to 5.00pm, Monday to Saturday.

 Managers in Partnership

-"MiP is delighted to support the Arts and Health Programme.
-We are always looking for innovative ways to make healthcare happen, and working in partnership with the Comedy Festival is a great way to do it.
+"MiP and its members are proud to get behind the Arts and Health Programme and Leicester Comedy Festival.
+As the trade union for health and care managers, we are always looking for innovative ways to make healthcare happen.
+Working in partnership with the Comedy Festival is a great way to do it.
 Where our members have worked with the Comedy Festival to take their message to the public they have had a fabulous response.
-The Comedy Festival’s pioneering work shows that comedy can reach the parts other health messages cannot reach.
-MiP and its members are proud to be getting behind the Festival."
+The Comedy Festival’s pioneering work proves that comedy can reach the parts other health messages cannot reach."